h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/utils/Operation.rst

 .. java:method:: public static String getConstraintHQL(String column, String operation, String value, List<Object> values, List<Type> types, Locale locale)
    :outertype: Operation

-   Gets the constraint hql.
+   Gets the HQL constraint for an specific column with an operation which accepts a value.

-   :param column: the column
+   :param column: the column for checking the constraint
-   :param operation: the operation
+   :param operation: the operation to check
-   :param value: the value
+   :param value: the specified value for the constraint
-   :param values: the values
+   :param values: where we want it to store the values
-   :param types: the types
+   :param types: where we want it to store the types
-   :param locale: the locale
+   :param locale: the user's locale
-   :return: the constraint hql
+   :return: the HQL constraint

 getOperationsByType
 ^^^^^^^^^^^^^^^^^^^